-The Bodic group: Tibetan and the other languages, such as Tamang, Gurung, Lepcha, Dzongka, and Newar (Newari), derived from the original migrations west into Tibet and then later migrations south down into Nepal, India/Sikkim, and Bhutan; in terms of morphology, this group is characterized by an -s ablative/ergative suffix on nouns (see LaPolla 1995a).
-Non-classificational morphological features include development of a conjunct-disjunct system in some languages (see for example Hale and Watters 1973: 207ff. on Jirel, Newar, and Sherpa; Hale 1980 on Newar), and a lack of a bound pronominal person marking system or reflexive/middle marking.
+The Bodish group: Tibetic18 and the other languages, such as Tamang, Gurung, Lepcha, Dzongka, and Newar (Newari), derived from the original migrations west into Tibet and then later migrations south down into Nepal, India/Sikkim, and Bhutan; in terms of morphology, this group is characterized by an -s ablative/ergative suffix on nouns (see LaPolla 1995a).
+Non-classificational morphological features include development of evidentiality and conjunct-disjunct19 systems in many varieties (see for example Hale and Watters 1973: 207ff. on Jirel, Newar, and Sherpa; Hale 1980, Hargreaves, this volume, on Kathmandu Newar; DeLancey, this volume, Tournadre & LaPolla 2014 and references therein on Tibetan), and a lack of a bound pronominal person marking system20 or reflexive/middle marking.